 SO, LET’S MAKE ADOBO!!!
 It is easy, tasty, and uses the video below to guide you.
 I promise this Adobo recipe is EASY, PEASY!

 So let’s get cooking, I am excited too.

 WHAT IS ADOBO?

-Adobo is a famous Filipino recipe which is braised meat with soy sauce, vinegar, bay leaves, lots of garlic and onion.
+Adobo is a famous Filipino recipe that is braised meat with soy sauce, vinegar, bay leaves, lots of garlic, and onion.
 You cook and soften the meat and you add your remaining ingredients to make it slightly sour which is the trademark taste of adobo… A HINT OF SOURNESS.